 “We know we’ve got a lot to improve on,” Covey said.
 “So we’re hungry and we’re a tight-knit group.
 This isn’t an offense that’s going to wallow in self-pity because of a rough performance.”

 Utah did finish with 354 yards of total offense.
-Besides the touchdown by Moss, the offense put Matt Gay in position to make a 40-yard field goal that made it a 10-6 game with 4:38 left in the fourth quarter.
+Besides the touchdown by Moss, the offense put Matt Gay in position to make a 40-yard field goal that made it a 10-6 game with 4:38 left in the fourth quarter.13 comments on this story

 The defense, though, ultimately stole the show.
 Hansen’s pick-six highlighted an individual performance that included 12 stops, 2.5 tackles for loss, two sacks and fumble recovery.
 Linebacker Cody Barton finished with a game-high 13 tackles.
 Other standouts included cornerback Jaylon Johnson (eight tackles), defensive tackle John Penisini (seven tackles, one sack) and safety Corrion Ballard (two forced fumbles).